oracle/weblogic-deploy-tooling/site/model_help.md

 ```

 ### Output Options
-There are several command-line options that can be used to control the output text for the model path.
-Only one of these options can be used at a time.
+There are several command-line options that you can use to control the output text for the model path.
+Use only one of these options at a time.
 If no output options are specified, then the attributes and immediate sub-folders for the specified path are listed.

 **NOTE:**
 When the top sections are listed using ```-path top```, any output options are ignored.